Jorge Soler, as a spare part for the Most Valuable World Series

 HOUSTON – Jorge Soler was a spare part, no more.
 And he ended up hitting a ball over the railroad tracks to deposit it outside the confines of Minute Maid Park.

 He nailed her to the heart of Texas.
-Then he dropped the bat, hit his chest a couple of times, and thumped a fist in the air, as he looked towards the cave of the Braves.
+Then he dropped the bat, hit his chest a couple of times, and thumped a fist in the air, as he looked down at the cave of the Braves.

 Three months earlier, he was hitting .192 for a team that was fourth in its division.
 Two weeks ago, he could not play due to having contracted COVID-19.